 Currently the CDCM recovers the revenue for Half Hourly (HH) metered units through the use of three unit rates which are applied on a ‘Time of Day’ (ToD) basis.
 However the network peaks faced by DNOs are dramatically impacted by the time of year as well as the time of day.
 As a result the use of ToD tariff structures could be seen by some DNOs as not fully reflecting the costs which they incur.
 Similarly customer’s use of the network might be seasonal and their charges will not currently reflect the times that they use the network.

 DCP 169 has been raised by UK Power Networks and seeks to introduce seasonal time of day (SToD) tariffs for HH customers.
 The Change Proposal form is provided as Attachment C to this document.

+Since DCP169 was originally raised a number of further changes to the charging methodologies have been approved and implemented.
+One of these, DCP179 has introduced two new ‘HH Aggregate’ tariffs which introduce Red, Amber and Green time bands for all Customers (including Domestic), which widens the impact of this DCP from just HH Customers as originally envisaged, to eventually all Customers, once the industry moves away from traditional SSC/TPR arrangements.

 WORKING GROUP ASSESSMENT